drydenwiebe/drydenwiebe/README.md

 (he/him)

-I am a Computer Engineering undergraduate at @ubc, interested in machine learning applications, particularly variational inference and neural networks for signal data
+I am a Computer Engineering undergraduate at UBC, interested in machine learning applications, particularly variational inference and neural networks for signal data

-Currently a SDE intern @amzn
+Currently a SDE intern at Amazon

 [Drop me a line](dryden.wiebe@gmail.com)